-Student Finance England is a government agency that can provide you with a tuition fee loan, maintenance loan and grant, and other financial support.
+Student Finance England is a government agency that can provide you with a tuition fee loan, maintenance loan and other financial support.

 What finance is available to students?